melinamboedecker/alumn-space/README.md

 ## Questions:
 GitHub: [YOUR NAME HERE]()

-If you have any questions or suggestions, please contact me at <YOUR EMAIL HERE>.
+If you have any questions or suggestions, please contact me at <melinamboedecker@gmail.com>.